-- Option 1: FY 20 Award - Minimum Grant: $50,000 - Maximum Grant: $500,000 Applicants must demonstrate an in-kind or cash match from employers or other source besides state funding.
+- Option 1: FY 21 Award - Minimum Grant: $50,000 - Maximum Grant: $500,000 (Note Innovation Pathway programs are limited to a maximum of $150,000) Applicants must demonstrate an in-kind or cash match from employers or other source besides state funding.
 Applicants must limit their funding request to supporting a maximum of two training program areas

 C. Eligible Purchases: The intent of the program is to allow qualified programs to purchase training equipment.
 Minor one-time installation costs may be included in the request, as well as requests for minor facility renovations necessary for the successful installation and usage of the equipment.
 The main purpose of the funding is to purchase equipment, not to renovate classroom space.
 Recipients may begin to incur costs upon contract execution.
-For FY 20 Awards all costs must be incurred between the contract execution date and June 30, 2020, inclusive.
-Expenses incurred after June 30, 2020 will not be eligible for reimbursement by this program.
-Requests for reimbursement may be submitted to EOE periodically, but no later than June 30, 2020.
-For multiyear awards (FY20-21) EOE will confirm the required reimbursement timeliest during the contracting process with the latest requests for reimbursement required to be submitted to EOE no later than June 30, 2021.
+For FY 21 Awards all costs must be incurred between the contract execution date and June 30, 2021, inclusive.
+Expenses incurred after June 30, 2021 will not be eligible for reimbursement by this program.
+Requests for reimbursement may be submitted to EOE periodically, but no later than June 30, 2021.
+For multiyear awards (FY21-22) EOE will confirm the required reimbursement timeliest during the contracting process with the latest requests for reimbursement required to be submitted to EOE no later than June 30, 2022.